Convex computation of regions of attraction from data using Sums-of-Squares programming

 \section{Introduction}

 Stability analysis of dynamical systems is one of the fundamental pillars of control theory.
-It is traditionally based on the system model, leveraging approaches such as Lyapunov's direct method, LaSalle's invariance principle, or the comparison principle in dissipativity theory~\cite{george2025comparison}.
+It is traditionally based on the system model, leveraging approaches such as Lyapunov's direct method~\cite{lyapunovGeneralProblemStability1992}, LaSalle's invariance principle~\cite{la2012stability}, or the comparison principle in dissipativity theory~\cite{george2025comparison}.
 While relying on a system model gives strong theoretical guarantees, defining a precise model is becoming harder with the growing complexity of modern systems.
-In recent years, data-driven control methods have gained traction, driven by the abundance of data, increased computational power, and the need to adapt to complex and nonlinear real systems.
-As a result, many stability analysis approaches were developed or adapted to prove stability directly from system data.
+In recent years, data-driven methods increased in popularity due to the abundance of data, increased computational power, and the need to adapt to nonlinear real systems.
+As a result, many stability analysis approaches have been developed or adapted to prove stability directly from data.

-Both model-based and data-driven techniques have contributed significantly to the stability analysis of complex systems.
-Based on these two perspectives, several works stand out.
-For example, in~\cite{julian_parametrization_1999}, piecewise affine Lyapunov functions are learned using \ac{LP} to study uncertain system functions, while in~\cite{TacchiTAC25}, the piecewise affine Lyapunov candidates are approximated based on data using second-order cone programming.
-Data is also used in the continuous piecewise affine method proposed in~\cite{hafstein2016computing} to construct Lyapunov functions.
+Model-based and data-driven techniques have contributed significantly to the stability analysis of nonlinear systems.
+In both settings, several works stand out.
+For instance, ~\cite{julian-parametrization-1999} uses linear programming to learn piecewise affine Lyapunov functions for uncertain systems; while~\cite{TacchiTAC25} uses second-order cone programming to approximate such functions from data.
+A related data-based approach is the continuous piecewise affine method proposed in~\cite{hafstein2016computing}.

-Neural networks are also a practical method in stability analysis.
-Neural Lyapunov candidates are identified along with the model in~\cite{kolter2019learning} based on data to prove system stability.
-Neural networks are also used in~\cite{min2023data} to provide the control law while being constrained by a Lyapunov function learned online, and in~\cite{grune2020computing} where the authors offer an approach to avoid the curse of dimensionality while identifying neural Lyapunov functions.
-In \cite{kim_estimation_2024}, constraint admissible invariant sets are computed using neural Lyapunov functions.
+Neural networks have also become practical tools in stability analysis.
+In~\cite{kolter2019learning}, neural Lyapunov candidates are identified jointly with the system model from data to establish stability.
+They are further employed in~\cite{min2023data} to generate control laws constrained by Lyapunov functions learned online, in~\cite{grune2021overcoming} while mitigating the curse of dimensionality in Lyapunov function identification, and in~\cite{kim2024estimation} to compute constraint-admissible invariant sets.